For student year

 Preparing to teach

-Present the instructional sequence to students at the start of a lesson, on the board and/or as a handout.
+Prepare the necessary steps for an instructional sequence to present to students at the start of a lesson, on the board and/or as a handout.
 The instructional sequence could include:

 - information about the main topic and learning objectives of the lesson